phero-hq/phero/README.md

 This boosts your frontend development, because:

 - No more guessing about how the backend works.
 You can no longer make mistakes with the URL, method, headers or status-codes.
 Call the function, handle the Promise and get compile errors when things don't line up.
 - Stop assuming data is of the type you’re expecting.
 You know it is, period.
 - Use the domain models on the frontend, defined on the backend.
 - Handle custom errors on the frontend, that are thrown by the backend.

-Backend development is a breeze as well:
+Backend development becomes a breeze as well:

 - Use the full power of TypeScript to define your domain models.
 No need for an additional language to learn and maintain, like with GraphQL or tRPC.
 - Know when you break compatability with the frontend, before even running it: TypeScript has your back.
 - You can stop generating specs or write documentation about the endpoints you expose, and what method and arguments they expect.
 - The server can be deployed anywhere, either on one of the cloud platforms or a regular Node server.

 Check out this introduction video to see how the basics work: